dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 GEOMETRYCOLLECTION(POLYGON ((1 4, 4 1, 1 1, 1 4)), LINESTRING (3 3, 5 5), POINT (1 5))
 ENVELOPE (1, 2, 3, 4)
 ```
-By default, the CRS of geometry values is geodetic (lon/lat).
+By default, the coordinate reference system (CRS) of geometry values is geodetic (lon/lat).
-This can be changed by using the `filter-crs` parameter with the SRID of the CRS in use.
+This can be changed by using the `filter-crs` parameter with the SRID of the CRS being used.
+(PostGIS supports a large number of standard SRIDs.)

 Here are some examples of spatial filter conditions:
 ```